-excluded to avoid singularity.14 (5) Time: dummy variables for each year 2003-2006 are chosen to capture time effects; 2002 is excluded.
-(6) Country: country dummies are included to take country effects into consideration.
-France, a country with mid-level efficiency, is chosen as the reference category and is omitted from the regressions.15

-Table 5 shows results of the conditional mean analysis by branch (life vs. non-life) and efficiency type.
-Since the conditional mean approach models the inefficiency term, a negative coefficient indicates a decrease in inefficiency, i.e., an increase in efficiency, and a positive coefficient indicates an increase in inefficiency, i.e., a decrease in efficiency.
+2003 to 2006 are chosen to capture time effects; 2002 is excluded.
+(6) Country: Country dummies are included to take country effects into consideration.
+France, a country with midlevel efficiency, is chosen as the reference category and is omitted from the regressions.15 Table 5 shows results of the conditional mean analysis by branch (life vs. non-life) and efficiency type.
+Since the conditional mean approach models the inefficiency term, a negative coefficient indicates a decrease in inefficiency, i.e., an increase in efficiency.
 The likelihood-ratio test for all analyses rejected the null hypothesis that the inefficiency term is not significantly different from 0 at the 1% level.

 The results of the conditional mean analysis confirm for both life and non-life that mutual insurers have higher cost and technical efficiencies than stocks: coefficients are positive and significant, indicating higher inefficiency of insurers operating as stocks.
-This is an important finding because it shows that the efficiency advantage for mutuals also holds when controlling for country effects and for firm characteristics such as solvency and size.
+This is an important finding because it shows that the efficiency advantage for mutuals also holds when control-ling for country effects and for firm characteristics such as solvency and size.

 For the impact of the equity to total assets ratio on efficiency ("solvency"), we find a negative coefficient for life (with technical) and non-life (with technical and cost efficiency) insurers, indicating that a high equity to assets ratio is in line with higher efficiency.
-This finding is in agreement with those of Diacon et al. (2002), who also observe a positive link between capitalization and efficiency.
-An exception in our sample is cost efficiency for life insurers, where a high equity to assets ratio is accompanied by lower efficiency, possibly indicating that equity capital is not used cost efficiently in life insurance.
-16
+This finding is in agreement with those of Diacon/Starkey/O'Brian (2002), who also observe a positive link between capitalization and efficiency.
+An exception in our sample is cost efficiency for life